accode-in/react-native-save-to-album/README.md

   - Add `new RNReactNativeSaveToAlbumPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
-  	include ':react-native-react-native-save-to-album'
+  	include ':react-native-save-to-album'
-  	project(':react-native-react-native-save-to-album').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-react-native-save-to-album/android')
+  	project(':react-native-save-to-album').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-save-to-album/android')
   	```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
   	```
-      compile project(':react-native-react-native-save-to-album')
+      compile project(':react-native-save-to-album')
   	```

 #### Windows
 [Read it! :D](https://github.com/ReactWindows/react-native)

-1. In Visual Studio add the `RNReactNativeSaveToAlbum.sln` in `node_modules/react-native-react-native-save-to-album/windows/RNReactNativeSaveToAlbum.sln` folder to their solution, reference from their app.
+1. In Visual Studio add the `RNReactNativeSaveToAlbum.sln` in `node_modules/react-native-save-to-album/windows/RNReactNativeSaveToAlbum.sln` folder to their solution, reference from their app.
 2. Open up your `MainPage.cs` app
   - Add `using React.Native.Save.To.Album.RNReactNativeSaveToAlbum;` to the usings at the top of the file
   - Add `new RNReactNativeSaveToAlbumPackage()` to the `List<IReactPackage>` returned by the `Packages` method